dongludeeplearning/dongludeeplearning.github.io/pages/about.md

 ## Work Experience
 I started my career at Shaanxi Haina Electronic Technology.
-In this company, I lead the work of Artificial Intelligence (AI) recommendation system construction and maintenance.
+Currently, I lead the work of Artificial Intelligence (AI) recommendation system construction and maintenance.
 I try all my best to build my team, ensure efficiency, and deliver good results and my team is the most distinguished team in the entire company.

 ## Online Learning